yodrew/yodrew.github.io/_pages/psychology.md

 Pathology is the study of illness, especially its etiology: the chain of cause and effect that leads to symptoms.

 Hygiene is radical because it deals unflinchingly in first causes.
-It begins by observing that health is the normal state of organisms under normal conditions.
+It begins by observing that radiant, euphoric health is the normal state of organisms under normal conditions.
 Life itself started out in integrity and health.
 Nature cannot generate a diseased species.
 Disease only occurs when something goes wrong with conditions.
 It means harmful conditions are present and beneficial ones are absent or in disproportion.

 This gives hygiene a rational standard for evaluating conditions proposed as beneficial for handling disease.
 Hygiene asks, what normal relationship to life does this condition have?
 Is it part of the natural course of things?
 Did its absence cause the disease in the first place?
 If not, then its presence won't correct matters and we can dismiss the proposal.